BluSteve/trikkle/README.md

 Note that in the last link, although `arc5` uses the datums `b` and `2a`, the link does not need to include `nodeB` and `node2A` as dependencies, because the usability of `nodeDetsqrt` implies the usability of `nodeB` and `node2A`.
 This works because datums are just stored in a hash map and there are no access restrictions.

+The `graph.optimizeDependencies()` method exists to do this automatically.

 ### 4. Creating Graphs